GlowingHorse/Class-Discriminative-Vis/README.md

 3. With the attribution computing method, you can test other layers, classes, and images.

 4. Some description for code in main dir.
    * *data* is for placing testing images, for GoogleNet, input size is 224.
+The two matlab files are used for mosaic figures in the paper.
    * *dog_cat224* is the dir named by the image name for saving generated visual results and computed attribution results (those .txt files).
    * *utils* is for main codes to compute attribution, group features, loss function, and some activation maps handling operators.